Religion in Guatemala: Protestantism

 Current estimates of the primarily evangelical Protestant population of Guatemala are around 40 percent, making it one of the most Protestant countries in Latin America.
 Most of these Protestants are Pentecostals.
 The first Protestant missionary, Frederick Crowe, arrived in Guatemala in 1843, but Conservative President Rafael Carrera expelled him in 1845.
 Protestant missionaries re-entered the country in 1882 under the patronage of Liberal President Justo Rufino Barrios.
 These Northern Presbyterian missionaries opened the first permanent Protestant church in the country in Guatemala City, which still exists one block behind the presidential palace in zone 1 of Guatemala City.

 Protestants remained a small portion of the population until the late-twentieth century, when various Protestant groups experienced a demographic boom that coincided with the increasing violence of the Guatemalan Civil War.
-Two Guatemalan heads of state, General Efraín Ríos Montt, who in 2013 was found guilty of genocide and crimes against humanity, and Jorge Serrano Elías, have been practicing Protestants.
-They are two Protestant heads of state of Latin America.
+Three Guatemalan heads of state, General Efraín Ríos Montt, who in 2013 was found guilty of genocide and crimes against humanity, Jorge Serrano Elías, and Jimmy Morales, have been practicing Protestants.
 Brazil also had two Protestant heads of state, the Presbyterian, called Café Filho, and the Lutheran Ernesto Geisel.
-Large portions of the nations Mayan population are Protestants, especially in the northern highlands.
+Large portions of the nation's Mayan population are Protestants, especially in the northern highlands.

+Guatemala is home to the most Quakers in Central America.
+In 2017, there were 19,830 Quakers in the country.